 the sleeve can be cut with scissors, but a 1" circle punch works

 even better.
 Just place the top of the completed sleeve partway into

 the circle punch to make a semi-circle cutout.
 Tip: For a more durable sleeve,

 print the pattern on heavy paper (24# or more).

 To keep with the theme of recycling, why not make the sleeve from

 a magazine page or an old map?
-Do to this print the pattern on
+To do this print the pattern on

 cardstock, cut it out, then use this template to trace the sleeve

 recycled paper.
 Keep the template for the next time you need to make